bautistaJuan/BookTrack-/README.md

-# 📚 App de Seguimiento de Lectura
+## 📚 Reading Tracker App

-Una aplicación web minimalista para registrar, organizar y hacer seguimiento de tus lecturas.
-Agrega libros, actualiza tu progreso, marca como leído o pendiente, ¡y mantené viva tu motivación lectora!

----
+A minimalist web application to log, organize, and track your reading progress.
+Add books, update your progress, mark them as read or pending, and stay motivated on your reading journey!

-## ✨ Funcionalidades
+### ✨ Features

-- Agregar libros con título, autor y número de páginas
-- Cambiar el estado de lectura: `Sin Leer`, `Leyendo`, `Finalizado`
-- Registrar cuántas páginas llevás leídas
-- Edición y eliminación de libros
+- Add books with title, author, and total page count

+- Update reading status: Not Started, Reading, Finished

+- Track how many pages you've read

+- Edit and delete books

-- Sincronización en tiempo real con Firebase
+- Real-time synchronization with Firebase

----

-## 🛠️ Tecnologías
+### 🛠️ Tech Stack

-- **Next.js** – Framework React para aplicaciones modernas
+- Next.js – React framework for modern web applications

-- **Tailwind CSS** – Utilidades para un diseño limpio y responsive
-- **React Hook Form** – Manejo eficiente y simple de formularios
+- Tailwind CSS – Utility-first CSS for clean, responsive design

+- React Hook Form – Simple and efficient form management

-- **Firebase** – Backend para persistencia de datos
+- Firebase – Backend services for real-time data persistence

-- **Framer Motion** – Animaciones suaves y atractivas
+- Framer Motion – Smooth and visually appealing animations